nitin100994/tarteq-dsa-beastmode/🦉 meri feeling.md

+same day below a realisation
+🌺
+I’ve not seen Mother Nature…
+but I’ve experienced her.
+And I think… when you love her, she loves you back with all prosperity.”
+🌺

 12 june 1:02 am  maybe she finally reached me maybe I will see my 🦋 tomorrow feeling silence overwhelmed 🦉 💕